-The information regarding the ESSER III plan was presented through DELAC and School Site Council to families and community members in person and via Zoom as well as through email and the school website.
-Collaboration and parent feedback regarding ESEER III funding was shared at DELAC and School Site Council meetings on May 18th, 2022.
+Mojave River Academy involved community members during the writing of the LCAP and Expanded Learning Opportunity Grant.
+Due to COVID, eliciting stakeholder engagement has been through virtual means.
+The information was presented through family and community meetings as well as WASC parent and student meetings.
+Due to COVID, families and community members participated in the meetings via a Zoom or Google Meet online platform.
+Collaboration and parent feedback regarding ESEER III funding was shared at DELAC and School Site Council meetings in the 2021-2022 school year.
 Parents and the community were invited to participate in the meeting through social media, district wide phone calls and posted on the district's website.
-All stakeholders were also encouraged to participate in surveys that addressed the LCAP's four priority areas (the survey was posted on the district's website and communicated through social media- the survey was open to all parents during the month of May 2022).
-The following stakeholders participated in the meetings: Parents, student representatives (representing English Language Learners, students with disabilities, low income and students of color), community members, teachers, classified staff, district, special education administration and site administration.
-All community members were invited to attend School Site Council meetings.
-None of the representative participants attending expressly identified as representing a tribe, homeless, foster, Civil Rights organization, children who are incarcerated or migratory students.
-Riverside Preparatory School does not have a local bargaining unit.
+All stakeholders were also encouraged to participate in surveys that addressed the LCAP's four priority areas.
+The following stakeholders participated in the meetings: Parents (representing English Language Learners, Foster, Homeless and students with disabilities), community members, teachers, classified staff, district and site administration, WASC student advisory group, and SELPA.
+All community members were invited to attend the LCAP and School Site Council meetings.
+None of the representative participants attending expressly identified as representing a tribe or Civil Rights organization.